bunbun/nested-dict/docs/source/nested_dict.rst

         :param existing_dict: an existing ``dict`` to be converted into a ``nested_dict``
         :param nested_level: the level of nestedness in the dictionary
-        :param collection_type: the type of the values held in the dictionary
+        :param value_type: the type of the values held in the dictionary

         For example,